tagalogy/tagalogy.github.io/README.md

 ```
 rollup --config
 ```
-You can delete `/src_min/`, the client will work fine and load `/src/main.js`.
-However, files in `/src/` aren't cached in service worker.

 ## Made for Thesis
 This project is made for Thesis _Tagalogy: Pampagkatutong Aplikasyon_ documented by Bagongon, Emmanuel, and Zorilla.
 Download and read it [here](about:blank).